Grand Canyon Connector

 This route comprises a series of climbs and descents.
 The elevation differences range from low desert to high desert.
 Within these elevation zones, there are some impressive climbs and steep drops for the touring cyclist.
 The route begins at 5,843′ and ends at 1,198′, with several climbs/descents over 7,000′.
 The North Rim Spur has the highest elevation, at over 8,500′, for a length of 27 miles.

-This route can be ridden from spring through fall, with spring having the most widely changing weather conditions.
+This route can be ridden from spring through fall (typically April/May to October), with spring having the most widely changing weather conditions.
 Summers are potentially hot, with high temperatures sometimes above 100F, so be prepared to rest during the heat of the day.
 Be aware that snow can fall at any time in the higher elevations along the route.

 Services are generally well spaced along the connector, but bicycle shops are limited to the larger communities.
 In the national parks, plan to make reservations or arrive early in the day to secure camping spots.

 Some portions of the Grand Canyon Route are very remote, so good planning is needed for basics like food and water.